 Healthy cartilage tissue (graft) is taken from the bone that bears less weight and is transferred to the injured joint place.
 This method is used for smaller cartilage defects.

-Find out more about Osteochondral Allograft Transplant with the following links.
+Find out more about Osteochondral AUTOGRAFT Transplant with the following links.

 Osteochondral Allograft Transplantation